teo-tsirpanis/Farkle/docs/diagnostics/FARKLE0002.md

 ---
 category: Diagnostic codes
 categoryindex: 3
+title: FARKLE0002
 description: FARKLE0002: Cannot distinguish between symbols
 ---
-## FARKLKE0002: Cannot distinguish between symbols
+# FARKLKE0002: Cannot distinguish between symbols

 This error is emitted when the builder detects that two or more symbols cannot always be distinguished from each other because there is a string that matches all of them.
 For example, the regexes `ab*` and `a+` cannot be distinguished from each other because the string `a` matches both of them.